-Building relationships with students, cultivating inclusive school communities and a sense of belonging, and accommodating different learning styles by offering options for completing work – these strategies stood out when staff members of Ohio’s early college high schools and their partner postsecondary institutions, along with students, began exploring the future of learning at a recent meeting of the Ohio Early College Association network.
+Building relationships with students, cultivating inclusive school communities and a sense of belonging, and accommodating different learning needs by offering options for completing work – these strategies stood out when staff members of Ohio’s early college high schools and their partner postsecondary institutions, along with students, began exploring the future of learning at a recent meeting of the Ohio Early College Association network.
 Given that students of these high schools are often coming from many different places and attending a wide variety of classes, cultivating community seemed essential for supporting them today and in the future.
 That strong community connection promises to provide a platform for guiding individual choices, preventing bullying and opening doors for staff to provide help when needed.

 In working with network members and students to explore what future possibilities from KnowledgeWorks’ forecast, Navigating the Future of Learning, could mean early college high schools and their students, I asked them to go beyond these first impressions to dig into the drivers of change shaping the future of learning over the next decade.
 Below is a recap of those five drivers of change, along with top challenges and opportunities that network members and students identified and their ideas for addressing those challenges or making the most of those opportunities.

 Artificial intelligence and algorithms are automating many aspects of and choices in our lives.
 They are providing opportunities to achieve efficiency and personalization but are also raising questions related to trust, bias and individual agency.